Ronaldo sets another goalscoring mark with late strike in Juventus win | Goal.com

 While most goals for the 34-year-old are simply a case of adding another to his already remarkable tally, his latest is another reminder of the Portuguese star's longevity.

-With Sunday's goal, Ronaldo became the first player ever to score at least 15 goals in 15 consecutive seasons, having reached that mark in every campaign since 06-07.
+With Sunday's goal, Ronaldo became the only player to score at least 15 goals in each of the last 15 seasons in the top five leagues, having reached that mark in every campaign since 06-07.

 Ronaldo has scored 15+ league goals in 15 consecutive seasons